wohfab/fabianwohlgemuth.de/src/projects.md

 layout: 'layouts/projects-landing.html'
 ---

-Some of our finest work from websites right through to printed branding that shows my range and diversity of talent.
+Some of the latest and greatest projects, I was able to work on.
+These project items include work for individuals, groups, companies, and myself.